gavinhoward/bc/README.md

 it is as correct as I can make it.

 This `bc` can be used as a drop-in replacement for any existing `bc`.
-This `bc` is also compatible with MinGW toolchains, though history is not supported on Windows.
+This `bc` is also compatible with MinGW toolchains.

 In addition, this `bc` is considered complete; i.e., there will be no more releases with additional features.
 However, it *is* actively maintained, so if